arrys/rsio/docs/gettingStarted/tutorials/CLI/create_rpio_package.rst

 Create robosapiensIO package Tutorial
 =====================================

-**Goal:** This tutorial will walk you through the steps create a new 'robosapiensIO' application package using the rpio CLI
+**Goal:** This tutorial will walk you through the steps create a new 'robosapiensIO' application package using the rsio CLI

 **Tutorial level:** Beginner